ricardoreais/colored-balls/README.md

 [Click here to download Processing](https://processing.org/download/)

-To play the Android Mode or Scan color you will also need to download the android application for you Android 5.0.1 smartphone.
+To play the Android Mode or Scan color you will also need to download the android application for your Android 5.0.1 smartphone.

 [Click here to download the android app](http://www.wandoujia.com/apps/com.onlylemi.android.capture)